 - Rest and ice the sole of your foot.
 Do not apply ice directly to the skin; use an ice pack or wrap the ice in a towel.

 - Wear soft-soled, low-heeled shoes.
-Stiff-soled shoes also may be comfortable, but be aware that clogs (like Dansko) elevate the heel and put more pressure under the sesamoids, so they should be avoided.
+Stiff-soled shoes also may be comfortable, but be aware that clogs should be avoided as they elevate the heel and put more pressure under the sesamoids.

 - Use a felt cushioning pad around the sesamoid to relieve stress.

 - Return to activity gradually and continue to wear a cushioning pad of dense foam rubber under the sesamoids to support them.
-Avoid activities that put your weight on the balls of the feet (the elliptical machine and stairclimber are both performed
+Avoid activities that put your weight on the balls of the feet (e.g., the elliptical machine).

 - Tape the big toe so that it remains bent slightly downward.